joshhus/blockchain-sw-25/howto/console-deploy-k8.md

 ```
 {:codeblock}

-After you save and edit the file, run the following commands to add the file to your cluster and add the policy to your namespace.
+After you save and edit the file, run the following command to add the file to your cluster and add the policy to your namespace.
 ```
 kubectl apply -f ibp-psp.yaml
 ```